codersMom/angular100-labs-2020-06-22/Ch01-Overview/1vscode/README.md

 ## Bonus

-1. From the Help menu, choose **Welcome** to bring up a screen.
+1. From the VSCode Help menu, choose **Welcome** to bring up a screen.
 Explore the areas under Learn.

-1. Another area to explore is frm the Help menu, choose Interactive Playground and explore those examples.
+1. Another area to explore is from the Help menu, choose **Interactive Playground** and explore those examples.